utwente-interaction-lab/MQTT-Communication/README.md

  To enforce the new rules in the config  type ```sudo service mosquitto restart``` in the command prompt.

  ## Setup MQTT on Windows
+ Start with downloading the MQTT.exe from [here](https://mosquitto.org/download/) and grab the mosquitto-x.x.x-install-windows-x64.exe file under Windows.
+ When downloaded dubbel click the file to start installing it, and just go through the installer.

+ When the installer has been completed open your command prompt as an adminstrator.
+ - running programms as an adminstrator can be done by searching for it in windows search and rightclicking it.